iltommi/qdb-documentation/source/concepts/distribution.rst

 When the node evaluates its surrounding to be stable, it will increase the duration between each stabilization.
 On the contrary, when the surrounding are deemed *unstable* this duration will be reduced.

 .. tip::
-    Stabilization happens when bootstraping a hive, in case of failure or when adding nodes.
+    Stabilization happens when bootstrapping a hive, in case of failure or when adding nodes.
 It is transparent and does not require any intervention.

 Usage
 =====================================================